sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 For an overview of partial credit in problems, see :ref:`Awarding Partial Credit for a Problem`.

-There are two ways to award partial credit in a numerical input problem.
+You can use the following methods to award partial credit in a numerical input problem.

 .. contents::
   :local:
   :depth: 1

-..
-Note:: You can use these ways of awarding partial credit in combination.
+.. note:: You can use these methods of awarding partial credit individually or in combination.

 ==========================
 Identifying Close Answers